jonfinerty/jonfinerty.github.io/_posts/2024-06-02-everything-is-like-skiing.markdown

 This phenomenon that committing to something, leaning *into* the scary thing, actively makes it easier I now see everywhere.
 Whereas being timid, careful and cautious as a safety mechanism has the perverse side affect of making the outcomes worse.

 Think too hard about catching a ball, and you fumble it.
-Nervous about public speaking, the nerves shine through to your audience.
 Going faster on a bicycle makes it more stable.

 I think about this a bunch at work, almost in reverse[^observer].
 The way your feel and think about stuff impacts outcomes.
 Unsure about a project or don't believe in an initiative and they will be more likely to fail.
 Committing to them helps them succeed.
 I like to think you can reverse engineer this and choose or influence how you feel[^stoicism].